outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

    Usually, for personal use, we just use Bind Mount with option `--volume , -v` or option `--mount`.
 Option `--mount` is recommended as it is more verbose, though `--volume, -v` won't be deprecated.

-   If the file or directory on the host does not exist. `--volume` and `--mount` behaves differently. `-v` would create the pathname as a *directory*, NOT a file, while `--mount` would report error.
+   If the file or directory on the host does not exist. `--volume` and `--mount` behaves differently. `--volume` would create the pathname as a *directory*, NOT a file, while `--mount` would report error.
+On the contrary, if the target pathname already exists in the container, both options would *obsecure* contents over there.
+This is useful if we'd like to test a new version of file/directory without rebuild a new image.

+   Another difference between the two options is `--mount` support all three storage types but `--volume` only support Bind Mound.
 3. Tmpfs.

    Needless to say, *tmpfs* is a memory filesystem.

 ## [SELinux](https://stackoverflow.com/q/24288616)

-When binding a file or mount a directory of host, SELinx policy in the container may restrict access to the shared pathname.
+When bind-mount a file or mount a directory of host, SELinx policy in the container may restrict access to the shared pathname.

 1. Temporarily turn off SELinux policy: